top of page

 ANNUAL CONFERENCE

-A small workshop for PhD candidates will be held before the conference.
-The workshop provides PhD candidates with the opportunity to receive feedback on work in progress on any topic in legal theory in a supportive and collaborative environment.
+A PhD workshop will be held on the first day of the conference.
+The workshop provides PhD students with the opportunity to receive feedback on work in progress on any topic in legal theory in a supportive and collaborative environment.
+Participants will be expected to submit a full draft two weeks in advance.

 Group Photo - ASLP 2018.jpg